demisto/content/Integrations/GoogleVisionAPI/GoogleVisionAPI_description.md

 This API enables the usage of Google Admin API.
-In order to enable it, you will need to create an account service private key json file and copy its content.
+In order to enable it, you will need to create an account service private key JSON file and copy its content.
 Follow the steps here to create such a private key and authorize the API for usage: [https://developers.google.com/admin-sdk/directory/v1/guides/delegation](https://developers.google.com/admin-sdk/directory/v1/guides/delegation)

-It is necessary to authorize the next API's for that service account:
+It is necessary to authorize the next APIs for that service account:

 [https://www.googleapis.com/auth/cloud-platform](https://www.googleapis.com/auth/cloud-platform)